-The Company may enter into derivative financial instruments to manage interest rate risk, facilitate asset/liability strategies, and manage other exposures.
+The Company has entered into derivative financial instruments to manage interest rate risk, facilitate asset/liability strategies, and manage other exposures, and it may continue to do so in the future.
 The Company has elected to not treat any of its derivative financial instruments as hedges.
 FASB ASC 815, Derivatives and Hedging, requires that all derivative investments be carried at fair value.